fmidev/ml-oceanids/README.md

 You need to download the predictand data aka the observation time series for your selected location and save them in a csv file (file name should follow: `obs-oceanids-{harbor_name}.csv`).
 We run the `ts-obs-oceanids.py` script to ts query observations for Finnish stations but this needs fmi-apikey which is not shared outside organisation.

 ### OPTION 1
 The following steps can be run from script fit-era5-oceanis.sh, or separately as described in Option 2.
-Example usage for several locations and predictands: `parallel -j1 ./fit-era5-oceanids.sh {\1} {\2} ::: Raahe Rauma Raahe ::: WG_PT24H_MAX TA_PT24H_MAX TA_PT24H_MIN TP_PT24H_ACC`
+Example usage for several locations and predictands: `parallel -j1 ./fit-era5-oceanids.sh {\1} {\2} ::: Raahe Rauma Vuosaari ::: WG_PT24H_MAX TA_PT24H_MAX TA_PT24H_MIN TP_PT24H_ACC`

 ### OPTION 2
 To download the ERA5 and ERA5D predictor data, run the `ts-era5-oceanids.py`.
 It fetches the static, 24h accumulated/max/min, and 00 and 12 UTC hourly time series data, saves them per predictor as csv files.
 Example usage: `python ts-era5-oceanids.py Raahe`.